edumserrano/github-issue-forms-parser/README.md

 You can check the structure of the action's output on the log produced by the action.

-In the log for the action, expand the groups for `dotnet GitHub issue form parser output` and `dotnet GitHub issue form parser output indented` as shown in the image below.
+In the log for the action, expand the groups for `dotnet GitHub issue forms parser output` and `dotnet GitHub issue forms parser output indented` as shown in the image below.

 ![debug-output](docs/readme-images/debug-output.png "Debug output")